Can Foreigners Buy Property in the USA? Tips for Foreign Buyers

 2. Do I get a green card if I buy a house in the U.S.?

 Foreigners cannot obtain a green card if they simply buy a house in the USA.
-In general, owning land or home will not give you any special immigration benefits.
+In general, owning land or a home will not give you any special immigration benefits.
 Foreign investment in U.S. real estate can help you to apply for a visa (E-2 Investor Visa) if you wish to set up a small business in the country, can invest at least $100,000, and meet some other specific requirements.

 If you intend to obtain a Green Card through an investment in real estate, the best way to do it is to take part in the EB-5 Immigrant Investor program.
 According to this program, you and your immediate family can qualify for a green card if you invest a minimum of $500,000.
 Note that the EB-5 visa requires investment into third-party Regional Centers and is not connected with buying a house or real estate for your family.